Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Alien.md

 I have lived my life as an alien in almost every group I have been a part of.
 Attempts to communicate how I think and feel have left me with a deep sense of disconnection from others.
-There are perhaps six people to get me at all and only my precious wife that truly understands me.
+There are perhaps six people who get me at all and only my precious wife who truly understands me.

 I have always been a part of several wonderful groups, each  filled  with people desiring meaningful relationships.
 Together we have lived life with purpose and